-Risk Category Definition Sub-Risk Category Assessment Criteria The risk that a counterparty fails to meet contractual or other agreed obligations (such as those in respect of credits or loan granted, exposures incurred or guarantees received), including where such is due to restrictions on foreign payments.
-Default Risk Credit Risk Concentration Risk Quantitative Country Risk The risk of exposure to changes in the market prices of marketable financial instruments within a trading or other portfolio.
-FX Risk Equity Risk Market Risk Commodity Risk Quantitative Concentration Risk AFS Portfolio Liquidity Risk The risk that current assets cannot be converted at sufficient speed or at acceptable prices into cash.
-Quantitative Interest Rate The risk that interest rate fluctuations lead to undesirable effects on balance sheet and earnings performance as a result of a mismatch between Quantitative Risk interest rate sensitive assets and liabilities (including off-balance sheet items) in terms of interest rate periods and interest rate levels.
+Risk Category Definition Sub-Risk Category Definition The risk that a counterparty fails to meet contractual or other Default Risk The risk of loss incurred due to non-performance or default of parties to which credit facilities have been made available (or in whose debt instruments investments have been made).
+Credit Risk agreed obligations (such as those in respect of credits or loan granted, exposures incurred or guarantees received), including where such Concentration Risk The risk of a development or event having a significant to high impact on the value of the credit portfolio due to inadequate diversification within the portfolio. is due to restrictions on foreign payments.
+Country Risk The risk of exposure to losses caused by events in a particular country.
+These items may result in inability of a business to receive funds from or send funds to counterparties outside this country.
+FX Risk The risk of changes in the value of a portfolio or of marketable instruments within a portfolio arising from changes of foreign exchange rates.
+The risk of exposure to changes in the market prices of marketable financial instruments within a trading or other portfolio.
+Equity Risk The risk of changes in the value of a portfolio or of marketable instruments within a portfolio arising from changes of equity prices.
+Market Risk Commodity Risk The risk of changes in the value of a portfolio or of marketable instruments within a portfolio arising from changes of commodity prices.
+Concentration Risk The risk of a development or event having an above-average impact on the value of a portfolio due to inadequate diversification within the portfolio.
+AFS Portfolio The risk of changes in the value of a portfolio of marketable securities arising from changes of interest rates or credit spreads.
+Liquidity Risk The risk that current assets cannot be converted at sufficient speed or at acceptable prices into cash.
+Interest Rate Risk The risk that interest rate fluctuations lead to undesirable effects on balance sheet and earnings performance as a result of a mismatch between interest rate sensitive assets and liabilities (including off-balance sheet items) in terms of interest rate periods and interest rate levels.